 Rectal Prolapse - develops when the rectum protrudes outside the anus.

 LIVING WITH PELVIC ORGAN PROLAPSE

-Below are a few suggestions that may make living with the prolapse a little easier.
+Below are a few suggestions that may make living with the prolapse a little easier:

+- Avoid standing for long periods of time.
 Many woman find their symptoms get worse when they stand and improve when they lie down.

-If you occasionally leak very small amounts of urine you could wear an odor controlled panty liner, but if you leak more or frequently, you should use incontinence pads.
+- Wear panty liners or incontinence pads.
+If you occasionally leak small amounts of urine, you could wear an odor controlled panty liner.
+If you leak urine heavily or more often, you should use incontinence pads.

+- Estrogen vaginal suppositories or creams may be used.
 These preparations are used to keep the vaginal tissues healthy and can prevent sores from forming.
 Hormone replacement therapy may help strengthen the vaginal walls and the pelvic floor muscles by increasing the estrogen and collagen levels in the body, but there is little evidence to whether it is effective in treating prolapse.

 Most of the surgical treatments for prolapse aim to lift the prolapse organ back into place.
-The choice of surgery depends on the type of prolapse you have, your age, and whether or not you want to keep your uterus or have children in the future, whether you are sexually active, the skill of your surgeon and your personal preferences.
-Before your operation, you and your doctor should have confidence that your diagnosis is accurate.
-It is very common to have more than one type of prolapse at the same time and each one should be taken into consideration when planning.
-Your doctor may give you a series of bladder tests before your operation even if you do not have bladder symptoms.
-This is because your prolapse may be masking stress incontinence by pushing up against your urethra and preventing urine from leaking.
-Repairing your prolapse may fix one condition but leave you with another: incontinence.
-Your urologist may recommend another procedure to prevent incontinence.
+The choice of surgery depends on the type of prolapse you have, your age, whether you want to keep your uterus to have children, whether you are sexually active, the skill of your surgeon, and personal preference.
+It is very common to have more than one type of prolapse at the same time, so each should be taken into consideration when planning.
+As with all surgery there can be risks, and the degree of success depends on many factors.
+The surgical treatments that you choose may repair your prolapse, but they may not relieve all of your symptoms.